 What about a false positive?

-When is it safe to announce your pregnancy?
 A false positive—when a pregnancy test says you’re pregnant but you aren’t—is much rarer, but it can occur.
 The medication Ovidrel (choriogonadotropin alfa), which is a form of the hormone hCG that is used in fertility treatments, can be detected by a pregnancy test up to 12 days after it’s injected.
 If you have a tumour that secretes hCG, your pregnancy test could also show a false positive, but this is very rare.
 In addition, pregnancy tests can pick up on pregnancies that can’t be carried to term, such as ectopic pregnancies (most often in the fallopian tubes) and very early miscarriages.

 Does the day I take the test affect pregnancy test accuracy?